Neoteroi/BlackSheep-Docs/docs/anti-request-forgery.md

 Requests using other methods are not validated as they are not supposed to change the state and should execute read-only operations.

-!!! danger "Important note about tokens generation"
+!!! danger "Important note about token generation"
     Tokens are signed using symmetric encryption.
 For your production environments, configure application secrets using environment variables as described in [data protection](../dataprotection/).